Local food and wine.

 If you pay in your home currency, you will know exactly what number will appear on your credit card statement.
 That's handy.
 But it also means that you will pay more for the item than if you paid in the local currency.

-Read on for how this works and other ways you can save.
+Let's look at how this works and other ways you can save when you travel.

 Let's start with fees.

 Foreign transaction fees.
 This is a fee that is charged by some credit card companies for transactions made in currencies other than the currency of the card.
 This fee does not relate to the merchant and is not typically affected by your choice of currencies for the transaction.
-Make sure you choose a card for your foreign travels that does not have a foreign exchange fee which is typically 2.5-3%.
-The Amazon Prime Visa Card (US) and the Home Trust Preferred Visa Card (Canada) have no fees and no foreign transaction fees.
+Make sure you choose a card for your foreign travels that does not have a foreign exchange fee, which is typically 2.5-3%.
+Examples include The Amazon Prime Visa Card (US) and the Home Trust Preferred Visa Card (Canada), which have no annual fees and no foreign transaction fees.
 Both also offer cash-back rewards.

 It all adds up.